merronberhanu/Final-ETL-Group-Project/README.md

 # Project Venus
+Worked in a team to help a national cafe chain understand their data better by performing ETL on their store transaction data, providing them with visualisations and metrics.
+Employed ETL pipelines using AWS to leverage the application on the cloud and make use of the latest technologies.

+![F212A4EE-7A2F-4E63-9D57-FD69AD7116FA_1_105_c](https://user-images.githubusercontent.com/97709792/164700801-ca851cad-58bc-41e4-a797-26b04bda5678.jpeg)

 docker-compose.yml can be found in the .devcontainer folder To set up PostgreSQL and Adminer run the command 'docker compose up -d' within .devcontainer folder

-![F212A4EE-7A2F-4E63-9D57-FD69AD7116FA_1_105_c](https://user-images.githubusercontent.com/97709792/164700801-ca851cad-58bc-41e4-a797-26b04bda5678.jpeg)

 Design Schema
 ---